Where are we headed? At the moment, it’s the wrong way

 If you look at your business with a fresh set of eyes, there should be no limit on areas that are candidates for overhauling with a goal to reduce carbon emissions.
 A few ideas:

 Measure paper use in the office and set reduction targets.* Reduce plotting (use smallest reasonable drawing scale, for example).* If prints and plotting are not a reimbursable expense, then se PDF files for final products of service.

 Don’t print and plot numerous paper copies of your progress or milestone documents and mail/deliver them.
 Use electronic PDF documents instead.
 They are universally readable and scalable to the viewers’ need.
 The viewer can also electronically file PDF documents with greater ease of future access.
 With experience in working with PDFs, many users will not ever want a hard copy.
 Suggest this approach to the entire project/client team.

 Require all outside information be provided in searchable digital format.* Vendor equipment data (catalogs)* Equipment construction submittals.
 Note that review of submittals is a legal part of the design professional’s responsibility, so consider liability concerns.

 Make carbon a proposal item—a “reimbursable expense”—to clients.
 This can start with adding the cost of carbon offsets to other normal reimbursable expenses such as project travel, printing, plotting, or messenger services.
 Include the assessment of carbon on each employee expense report form.
 The following is an example of how this might be integrated into proposals:

-“We recognize that our business operations result in significant carbon dioxide emissions into the atmosphere and are embarking on steps to reduce this impact.
+“We are committed to reducing our environmental impact, and in recognition that our project travel results in significant carbon dioxide emissions into the atmosphere, we will include the cost of carbon offsets for air and automobile travel as a reimbursable expense.
+This will be specifically identified on each invoice and payable at cost.”OR“We recognize that our business operations result in significant carbon dioxide emissions into the atmosphere and are embarking on steps to reduce this impact.
 This activity is aimed first at reducing our carbon footprint and second at offsetting the carbon impact that remains.
 The cost of purchasing these carbon offsets is borne entirely by fees outlined in this proposal.”